ipfs/ipfs-blog/src/_blog/2023-10-introducing-dappling.md

 The most straightforward way to fetch your content would be directly from an [IPFS node](https://docs.ipfs.tech/concepts/nodes/).
 Since not everyone is running an IPFS node (yet), you can instead use an [IPFS gateway](https://docs.ipfs.tech/concepts/ipfs-gateway/) in which a third party fetches the content from their node and serves it over HTTPS.

-Since we store the on our `dappling.eth` ENS name, you can also fetch the content through a service like [eth.limo](https://eth.limo).
+Since we store the auto-updating key on a custom `*.dappling.eth` ENS subname, you can also fetch the content through a service like [eth.limo](https://eth.limo).
 This service first reads the IPNS key that we set, resolves it to a CID, and then serves the content like a gateway.

 Even simpler would be using the existing DNS system either using our custom `*.dappling.network` subdomain that we created for you.
 We also allow adding your custom domain like `ipfs.crypto-protocol.app`.